Israel says it attacked targets in Syria after Iranian rocket fire

 The Quds Force, an external arm of Iran’s Revolutionary Guards, carried out the launch, Israel said.

-Syrian state media said dozens of Israeli missiles struck a radar station, Syrian air defense positions and an ammunition dump, underscoring the risks of a wider escalation involving Iran and its regional allies.
+Syrian state media said Israel launched dozens of missiles and hit a radar station, Syrian air defense positions and an ammunition dump, underscoring the risks of a wider escalation involving Iran and its regional allies.

 Russia’s defense ministry said Syria had shot down more than half of the missiles fired by Israel, RIA news agency reported.